jorgemoralespou/educates-com/README.md

 - `v1.0` - Latest patch release of 1.0
 - `v1` - Latest minor release of major version 1
 - `sha-<commit>` - Specific commit build

+Each tag is available for both AMD64 and ARM64 architectures, allowing the image to run natively on:
+- Intel/AMD based systems (most PCs and servers)
+- ARM-based systems (Apple Silicon Macs, AWS Graviton, etc.)